ksingla1885/portfolio/README.md

-# 🚀 Aryan Mittal — Full-Stack Portfolio
+# 🚀 Ketan Kumar — Full-Stack Portfolio

 A high-performance, minimalist, and engineering-focused portfolio designed for the modern web.
 Built with the **MERN Stack** and **Vite**, this project showcases a personal brand with a "hacker/terminal" aesthetic and custom-architected UI components.